Moghassemiali/moghassemiali.github.io/_pages/about.md

 ## Hello 👋, I’m Ali Moghassemi

-I am a Post-Doctoral Research Associate at the University of Wisconsin-Milwaukee, working with Dr. Robert Cuzner.
+I am a Post-Doctoral Research Associate at the <a href="https://uwm.edu/" style="color: var(--link-color); text-decoration: none;"> University of Wisconsin-Milwaukee </a>, working with Dr. Robert Cuzner.
 I completed my Ph.D. in Electrical Engineering at Clemson University with Dr. Christopher Edrington.
 At Clemson University, I was honored to receive two Outstanding Graduate Researcher awards from the Holcombe ECE department (department-wide award) and also from Clemson University (university-wide award).

 My research centers on the design, modeling, and control of intelligent advanced power electronics converters for transportation electrification, renewable energy systems, and power systems applications.